kaushik2901/deep-research-assistant/IDEA.md

 ## Conclusion

-The Deep Research Agent represents a fundamental shift in how people conduct research, moving from manual, iterative searching to intelligent, automated research workflows.
-By combining ambiguity intelligence with strategic search planning, the agent ensures comprehensive, relevant research results while maintaining an intuitive user experience.
+The Deep Research Assistant represents a fundamental shift in how people conduct research, moving from manual, iterative searching to intelligent, automated research workflows.
+By combining ambiguity intelligence with strategic search planning, the assistant ensures comprehensive, relevant research results while maintaining an intuitive user experience.